pwalkerdev/prototyper/README.md

 ## Release Notes

+### 0.0.4

+- Update Headless back-end to latest version [more info](https://github.com/pwalkerdev/Headless/pull/4)
+- Implement new command providing support for debugging C# scripts
+- Evaluate/debug commands now only appear in command palette when the target language matches the what is selected in the active editor
+- Various performance and quality of life improvements

 ### 0.0.3

-- Update Headless back-end to latest version.
+- Update Headless back-end to latest version [more info](https://github.com/pwalkerdev/Headless/pull/2)
 - Add new VSCode command to evaluate JavaScript
 - Add new "auto" command which will evaluate based on the editor's currently selected language